rhaido/blog/2015/07/06/soldering-tips-videos-guides-for-beginners.md

 ## Choose a proper mains iron with adequate wattage.
-It looks like I am advertising simple mains soldering irons, and indeed I am doing so :) Quality soldering iron from recognisable brand will cost you some money - much less, then really good soldering station - and will be in service for years - for example, some of the Antex irons are well known to serve for 20+ years.
+It looks like I am advertising simple mains soldering irons, and indeed I am doing so :) Quality soldering iron from recognizable brand will cost you some money - much less, then really good soldering station - and will be in service for years - for example, some of the Antex irons are well known to serve for 20+ years.